CaptainHippie/EFT-Reposition-Alternate-Sights/readme.txt

 11. Optional but highly recommended, install Firemode switcher sound because its better and I commented out the ones from BaS12.
 Optional individual weapon mods like G36 pack, Saiga replacer, SVD replacer, Abakan replacer,  must only be installed after all this

 Changelog:
-1.7 - Updated to December 04 BaS patch
+1.8 - Updated to December 07 BaS patch, added back laser altenate sight(which follows the same basic logic for canted sights) 1.7 - Updated to December 04 BaS patch
 1.6 - Updated to BaS latest release(Nov 28), balanced the pka(pip scope) sights on all weapons
 1.5 - fixed vityaz ironsight, fixed PDAs and adjusted binocs